bcgov/von-network/README.md

 - `INDY_SCAN_URL`: the URL to the external IndyScan ledger browser instance for the network.
 This will replace the links to the builtin ledger browser tools.
 - `INDY_SCAN_TEXT`: the display text used for the `INDY_SCAN_URL`.
 If not specified, it will default to the value set for `INDY_SCAN_URL`.

+## Using IndyScan with VON Network

+[IndyScan](https://github.com/Patrik-Stas/indyscan) is production level transaction explorer for Hyperledger Indy networks.
+It's a great tool for exploring and searching through the transactions on the various ledgers.

+You might be asking...
+Why would I want to use IndyScan with `von-network`, when `von-network` has a built-in ledger browser?

+The short answer is performance at scale.
+The built-in ledger browser works great for most local development purposes.
+However, it starts running into performance issues when your instance contains over 100,000 transactions.
+IndyScan on the other hand is backed by Elasticsearch and can easily scale well beyond that limitation.
+So if you're hosting an instance of `von-network` for your organization to use for testing, like BC Gov does with [BCovrin Test](http://test.bcovrin.vonx.io/), you'll want to look into switching over to IndyScan as your ledger browser.

+To use IndyScan as your ledger browser for `von-network`, you're responsible for setting up and hosting your own instance of IndyScan.
+Please refer to the [IndyScan](https://github.com/Patrik-Stas/indyscan) repository for information on how to accomplish this.
+Once your IndyScan instance is up and running you can configure your `von-network` instance to provide a link to it on the main page by using the `INDY_SCAN_URL` and `INDY_SCAN_TEXT` variables described in the previous section.
+The link to your IndyScan instance will replace the links to `von-network`'s built in ledger browser tools.

 ## Contributing

 **Pull requests are always welcome!**